Why you should always have an unfiltered view and how to create one

 - (Optional) Test View - If you want to be extra cautious you can create a view for checking the filters before applying them to your Master View.

-I recommend you to leave your default view, initially called "All website data" (or its correspondent translation), as a Master view, then make a copy of it for the Unfiltered View instead of creating a new one, that way you won't have to configure everything again.
+I recommend leaving your default view, initially called "All website data" (or its correspondent translation), as a Master view, then make a copy of it for the Unfiltered View instead of creating a new one, that way you won't have to configure everything again.

 Creating an Unfiltered View

-An unfiltered view as it name says is just a view without any filter applied, like the one you initially had when you created the property.
+An unfiltered view, as the name suggests, is just a view without any filter applied, like the one you initially had when you created the property.

 How to create an unfiltered view